 Firstly I just want to say that I would not recommend carrying a knife with you in this day and age.
 It used to be something most detectorists would have with them.
-Knives were used to cut through roots etc but the police wouldn’t take too kindly it these days.
+Knives were used to cut through roots etc but the police wouldn’t take too kindly to it these days.
 So you’re probably safer avoiding carrying a concealed weapon!

 Smaller Budget Choice for Metal Detecting Trowels / Knives

 It’s hard to find a “cheap” detecting trowel with quality.
 A normal garden trowel is not going to “cut it” so you’re going to have to be prepared to pay a little more.
 Remember buy cheap buy twice.
-That being said Garrett have a trowel that is cheaper than most metal detecting trowels.
+That being said Garrett has a trowel that is cheaper than most metal detecting trowels.

 The Garrett Edge Digger comes with a handy sheath so you can attach it to you and is constructed of heavy-duty steel.
 It comes very highly recommended with many proclaiming it made their digging experience much easier.